 Rob: On one side, I can bore you with the details around insurance - how we are re-building insurance the way it was meant to be - but actually for your readers it will be more interesting to know that we’re an early-stage B2C company with several marketing channels and a subscription model.

-We were 5 people when we started using SQL Habit and now we’re 15, looking to keep growing a lot in the next few years.
+We were 5 people when we started using SQL Habit.
+Now we’re 15, and we’re looking to keep growing a lot in the next few years.

 Anatoli: Rob, tell me about the beginning of your data journey.